Draugr: Physical traits

+The draugr has been explained as a "corporeal ghost" with a physical, tangible body, and not an "imago".
+In tales, it is often delivered a "second death" by the destruction of the animated corpse.

+"The will appears to be strong, strong enough to draw the hugr [animate will] back to one's body.
+These reanimated individuals were known as draugr.
+However, though the dead might live again, they could also die again.
+Draugrs die a "second death" as Chester Gould calls it, when their bodies decay, are burned, dismembered or otherwise destroyed".

 Draugrs usually possess superhuman strength, and are said to be "generally hideous to look at", bearing a necrotic black or blue color, and being associated with a "reek of decay" (a common trait in ghostlore), or more precisely, inhabited haunts that often issued foul stench.

 In the Old Icelandic sagas, Draugrs were said to be either hel-blár ("death-blue") or nár-fölr ("corpse-pale").
 Glámr in Grettis saga, when found dead, was described as "blár sem Hel en digr sem naut (black as hell and bloated to the size of a bull)".
 (Note: The color is literally 'blue', thus "blue as hell, and great as a neat" is the rendering in (Eiríkur Magnússon & Morris (trr.)
 1869), .) Þórólfr Lame-foot, when lying dormant, looked "uncorrupted" and also "was black as death [ie, bruised black and blue] and swollen to the size of an ox".
 The close similarity of these descriptions have been noted.
 Laxdæla saga describes how bones were dug up belonging to a dead sorceress who had appeared in dreams, and they were "blue and evil looking".

 Þráinn (Thrain), the berserker of Valland, "turned himself into a troll" in Hrómundar saga Gripssonar, was a fiend (dólgr) which was "black and huge.. roaring loudly and blowing fire", and possessed long scratching claws, and the claws stuck in the neck, prompting the hero Hrómundr to refer to the draugur as a sort of cat (kattakyn).

 The possession of long claws features also in the case of another revenant, Ásviðr (Aswitus) who came to life in the night and attacked his foster-brother Ásmundr (Asmundus) with them, scratching his face and tearing one of his ears.
 (Note: As related by Saxo Grammaticus, hence the Latinized names.)

 Draugrs often give off a morbid stench, not unlike the smell of a decaying body.
 The mound where Kárr the Old was entombed reeked horribly.
 In Harðar saga Hörðr Grímkelsson's two underlings die even before entering Sóti the Viking's mound, due to the "gust and stink (ódaun)" wafting out of it.
 (Note: Also Þráinn's " barrow was filled with a horrible stench" in Hrómundar saga Gripssonar.)
 When enraged Þráinn filled the barrow with an "evil reek."